senclimate/CRO/docsrc/matlab/ug-solver.rst

 Solver
 ========================
-This section illustrates the solver features of `pyCRO`
+This section illustrates the solver features of `mCRO`

 .. toctree::
     :maxdepth: 1

-    notebooks/solver